onliseguros/docs/content/docs/customers/affinity.md

 Parameter | Description
 --------- | -----------
-customer | The complete customer data products | List of products available for this affinity partner products.id | The ID of the current product products.name | The name of the current product products.assists | List of assists available for the product
+customer | The complete customer data products | List of products available for this affinity partnership products.id | The ID of the current product products.name | The name of the current product products.assists | List of assists available for the product